Gait Analysis Consult » Details

 If you find you have a shorter amount of video for Anna Lee to review, that’s totally fine!
 Feel free to submit what you have.
 It’s likely Anna Lee can draw an effective conclusion from shorter clips if the video is high quality.

-That being said, I can only analyze what I can see.
-So with shorter video or missing views, I will try and draw a reasonable hypothesis from the information provided.
+That being said, Anna Lee can only analyze what she can see.
+So with shorter video or missing views, Anna Lee will do her best to draw a reasonable hypothesis from the information provided.

 Unused video time does not carry over for future usage.